Notice of Privacy Practices for Protected Health Information

 1. Your Care and Treatment

 We may use or disclose your protected health information to provide you with or assist in your treatment, care and services.
 For example, we may disclose your health information to health care providers who are involved in your care to assist them in your diagnosis and treatment, as necessary.
-We may also disclose your protected health information to individuals who will be involved in your care if you leave The Mather.
+We may also disclose your protected health information to individuals who will be involved in your care if you leave The Mather Evanston.

 2. Billing and Payment

-- Medicare, Medicaid and Other Public or Private Health Insurers – We may use or disclose your protected health information to public or private health insurers (including medical insurance carriers, HMOs, Medicare, and Medicaid) in order to bill and receive payment for your treatment and services that you receive at The Mather.
+a.
+Medicare, Medicaid and Other Public or Private Health Insurers – We may use or disclose your protected health information to public or private health insurers (including medical insurance carriers, HMOs, Medicare, and Medicaid) in order to bill and receive payment for your treatment and services that you receive at The Mather Evanston.
 The information on or accompanying a bill may include information that identifies you, as well as your diagnosis, procedures, and supplies used.

 b.
 Health Care Providers – We may also disclose your protected health information to health care providers in order to allow them to determine if they are owed any reimbursement for care that they have furnished to you and, if so, how much is owed.

 3. Provision of Basic Information About Residents

 We allow staff to provide certain basic information about a resident to persons who ask for the resident by name and to members of the clergy.
-Unless you notify us that you object, we may disclose your name, your location at The Mather, and your general condition to anyone who asks for you by name.
-We will disclose your name, your location at The Mather, your general condition, and your religious affiliation to members of the clergy.
+Unless you notify us that you object, we will disclose your name, your location at The Mather Evanston, and your general condition to anyone who asks for you by name.
+We will disclose your name, your location at The Mather Evanston, your general condition, and your religious affiliation to members of the clergy.

 4. Family Members and Close Personal Friends